bio

 The “official” bio, e.g. the short version:

-Amy Georgia Smith writes poetry because it roots her into spaces that feel like home.
+Amy Georgia Smith writes poetry because it roots her into land and life.
 She published her first poetry collection, Composting the Moon, in March 2022.
 Amy is currently pursuing an MFA degree in poetry through the low-residency program at the University of Nevada, Reno at Lake Tahoe.

-As a poet, I am curious about the way language changes over time, and how the words we use influence what we see, think, and/or believe; the way language feels in our bodies.
 I walk with questions and am drawn to paradox and mystery.
 I am interested in the story of body and place.
 Sometimes, I think about poetry as palimpsest.
 Sometimes, I write with the ancestors.
+Sometimes, I write with the stones.